luxfi/LPs/LPs/lp-0760-lux-network-impact-thesis.md

 # LP-760: Lux Network Impact Thesis

+## Abstract

+Lux Network is the finance layer of a coordinated ecosystem—alongside Hanzo (creation) and Zoo (mission)—designed to deploy capital at scale while generating measurable environmental and social benefit.
+Our core thesis: proof over promises, and everyone benefits, not just capital.

+## Motivation

+Capital markets are broken.
+Short-termism, externality blindness, exclusion, opacity, and extraction dominate.
+Meanwhile, $130+ trillion in global assets seeks ESG-aligned deployment but lacks verifiable impact, accountability mechanisms, and inclusive design.
+Lux Network exists to solve this.

 ## Executive Summary

 Lux Network exists to build financial infrastructure where **returns and restoration reinforce each other**.
 We are the finance layer of a coordinated ecosystem—alongside Hanzo (creation) and Zoo (mission)—designed to prove that capital can be deployed at scale while generating measurable environmental and social benefit.